THE FIELD MUSEUM

 The Field Museum of Natural History in Chicago is one of the world’s leading museums, dedicated to exploring natural history, anthropology, and science through innovative exhibits, education, and research.
 Founded in 1893 as the Columbian Museum to house artifacts from the World’s Columbian Exposition, it was renamed to honor its benefactor Marshall Field and now contains nearly 40 million specimens

-For WanBel the Field Museum will host a series where the public can get a close look at some of their PNG masterpieces and discuss them with experts.
+For WanBel the Field Museum will host a series of events where the public can get a close look at some of their PNG masterpieces and discuss them with experts.
+The events are free with museum entrance and booking is not required.

-The first event will be on Wednesday 17 September at the Grainger Science Hub as part of the Meet a Scientist program.
-Free with museum entrance and booking not required.
+The first event was held on Wednesday 17 September 2025 at the Grainger Science Hub as part of their Meet a Scientist program where Field Museum Collections staff Chris Philipp and Julia Kennedy discussed rarely displayed masks, contemporary items, and media from the Field’s PNG collection.